AceOfBens/notflyers-bsky/README.md

 ### Are this account's mentions and message requests monitored?

 Yes!
-I am actively logged into this account and try to check it at least once a day to make sure it's not broken in some way (as it has before and, unfortunately, I'm sure it will again).
-Currently, the DMs are closed, but I monitor the mentions (tags, replies, quotes) in case someone draws attention to an issue that way.
+I am actively logged into this account and try to check it at least once a day to make sure it's not broken in some way (as it has before and, I'm sure it will again).
+I monitor the mentions (tags, replies, quotes) in case someone draws attention to an issue that way.
 Also, spam bots replying to random posts are becoming more of an issue lately, and I will hide their replies as I come across them.

 ### Can you make a bot for [insert X/Twitter account]?